 The skinny on sockets

-Sockets are always located on a computer’s motherboard.
-They can’t be upgraded without changing the motherboard entirely, so upgrading to a new generation of processor can require a complete system re-build.
-That’s why knowing what socket is in your system, and what you can do with it, is so important.
+Physically, sockets are always located on a computer’s motherboard.
+They can’t be upgraded without changing the motherboard entirely, so upgrading to a new generation of processor can require a complete system rebuild — though other components like the PSU, memory, and graphics card can usually be ported over.

-LGA 1151 is the latest Intel socket design as of 2015, designed to accept the new Skylake class of 14-nanometer processors, the sixth-generation Core designs with product names in the 6000 series.
+LGA 1151 was released 2015, designed to accept the new Skylake class of 14-nanometer processors, the sixth-gen Core designs with product names in the 6000 series.

-All LGA 1151 chipsets except for the Z170 restrict overclocking to the GPU only – if you want to overclock your CPU or RAM, you’ll have to opt for the high-end chipset.
-SATA RAID support is included only on the H170, Q170, and Z170 chipsets, and only the Q170 adds support for Intel Active Management, Trusted Execution, VT-d and Vpro.
-Support for these technologies is contingent upon a compatible sixth-generation Core processor.
+All LGA 1151 compatible chipsets, except for Z170, restrict overclocking to the GPU only — if you want to overclock your CPU or RAM, you’ll have to opt for the high-end chipset.
+SATA RAID support is included only on the H170, Q170, and Z170 chipsets, and only the Q170 adds support for Intel Active Management, Trusted Execution, VT-d, and Vpro.
+Support for these technologies is contingent upon a compatible sixth-gen Core processor.

-Socket LGA 1150 is designed to accommodate the latest Haswell (4th-gen Intel Core) processors.
-This socket also supports the handful of 5th-generation Core desktop chips that came to market.
+Socket LGA 1150 is designed to accommodate the Haswell (fourth-gen Intel Core) processors.
+This socket also supports the handful of fifth-gen Core desktop chips that came to market.

 LGA 1155 is a cross-generation socket.
-Though built for Sandy Bridge (Intel Core 2nd-gen), it also accepts Ivy Bridge (Intel Core 3rd-gen ) processors, which means that owners of an old LGA 1155 motherboard absolutely have some upgrade options available.
+Though built for Sandy Bridge (Intel Core second-gen), it also accepts Ivy Bridge (Intel Core third-gen) processors, which means that owners of an old LGA 1155 motherboard absolutely have some upgrade options available.
 Upgrading from an old Sandy Bridge dual-core to an Ivy Bridge quad (like the Core i5-3450, for example) can provide a major boost in performance.
-Check out Newegg to see a full list of compatible processors.

 Twelve motherboard chipsets have this socket.
-The older line of chipsets includes B65, H61, Q67, H67, P67 and Z68, and all were released alongside the Sandy Bridge processors.
-The launch of Ivy Bridge brought the B75, Q75, Q77, H77, Z75 and Z77.
-All of chipsets have the same socket, but some features are disabled on the low-end chipsets.
+The older line of chipsets includes B65, H61, Q67, H67, P67, and Z68, and all were released alongside the Sandy Bridge processors.
+The launch of Ivy Bridge brought the B75, Q75, Q77, H77, Z75, and Z77.
+All of these chipsets have the same socket, but some features are disabled on the low-end chipsets.

 Note, though, that old LGA 1155 motherboards often won’t work with new processors unless you upgrade the BIOS.
 You can usually find a compatibility list on the manufacturer’s support site.
 Check it before you make a purchase.

-Intel’s LGA 2011 socket arrived after 1155, and serves as Intel’s extreme high-end chipset for Sandy Bridge-E/EP and Ivy Bridge-E/EP processors.
-The socket is designed for six-core processors, and for Intel’s full line of enterprise chips (the Xeon series).
-We’ve sorted a full list of compatible processors on Newegg for your viewing pleasure.
+Intel’s LGA 2011 socket arrived after 1155 and served as Intel’s extreme high-end chipset for Sandy Bridge-E/EP and Ivy Bridge-E/EP processors.
+The socket is designed for six-core processors and for Intel’s full line of enterprise chips (the Xeon series).

 Other sockets to note